Security & Surveillance

 Illustration of security operators using a professional PBP display in a quad-view layout to monitor multiple video sources simultaneously without switching screens.

-PBP Displays for Professional Use: Managing Multiple Video Sources Without Switching Screens
+PBP Displays for Professional Use: Managing Multiple Video Sources on One Screen Without Switching Screens

 PBP monitors display multiple input sources on one screen, making them ideal for control rooms, surveillance systems, and professional monitoring environments that require stable multi-source monitoring.